MetaMask/snaps-registry/.github/ISSUE_TEMPLATE/remove-snap.md

 ---

+Note: Removing a Snap from the registry means that users who have installed the Snap may continue to use it.
+New users will not be able to install the Snap.

 All items in the list below needs to be satisifed, with 1 approval from someone on the MetaMask Snaps team.

 - [ ] Is the reason for the removal documented in this issue?